UrbanMax/UrbanMax/README.md

 -👋 Hello, I'm UrbanMax,

-a Junior Cybersecurity Engineer deeply passionate about safeguarding digital infrastructures and combating cyber threats.
+a Cybersecurity Specialist deeply passionate about safeguarding digital infrastructures and combating cyber threats.
 With a diverse skill set spanning networking, systems administration, web technologies, and database management, I possess a comprehensive understanding of both defensive and offensive cybersecurity practices.
 From cloud security to incident response, I'm dedicated to ensuring the resilience and security of digital ecosystems.

 -Experience